 We are dedicated to combating racism and to building an organization that is representative of the communities in which we serve.
 To that end, we intentionally recruit a diverse group of tutors, or Fellows, who reflect the children we serve, and we work to create inclusive environments where all students and staff feel a deep sense of belonging and get what they need to thrive.

 We also invest in the personal and professional development of our Fellows, inviting a select group into a residency program to train them to become effective classroom teachers.
 We are committed to building a strong and diverse team that is dedicated to supporting the success of all students and to creating a more equitable future for all.

 GO Foundation’s Actions Towards DEIA

 We have developed a set of quantitative and qualitative metrics to measure the progress of our DEIA work.
-The Equity Report Card focuses on the diversity of our Board, the diversity of our leadership and staff, the diversity of our Fellows, as well as tracking how we spend our discretionary funding equitably.
+The Equity Report Card focuses on the diversity of our Board, leadership, staff, and Fellows.
+It also tracks how equitably we spend our discretionary funding.

-Another important initiative is Culturally Responsive Education Designers (CRED) .
-CRED is a professional learning community which fosters collaboration to improve teaching and learning by putting students at the center of the learning process and teachers and fellows learn how to design lessons that are Culturally Resposive.
+Another important initiative is Culturally Responsive Education Designers (CRED).
+CRED is a professional learning community that fosters collaboration to improve teaching and learning by putting students at the center of the learning process.
+Through CRED, teachers and Fellows learn how to design lessons that are culturally responsive.

-Another anchor to our work is training Leaders, Staff, and Fellows in becoming trained facilitators in DEIA.
-Through the Equity Champions initiative, participants will gain understanding of key frameworks and historical context, as well as facilitation strategies for doing DEIA work in their schools and communities.
+Another anchor to our work is training leaders, staff, and Fellows in becoming trained facilitators in DEIA.
+Through the Equity Champions initiative, participants will gain an understanding of key frameworks and historical context, as well as facilitation strategies for doing DEIA work in their schools and communities.